For showtimes, click here.

-The pair worked well together, with Wilder taking Brooks’ notes and making adjustments to the story to strengthen it.
+The pair worked well together, and Wilder used Brooks’ notes to strengthen the story.

-But there was one scene which they butted heads over -- the "Puttin' on the Ritz" dance number.
+But they didn't agree on everything.
+In fact, they butted heads over one specific scene: the "Puttin' on the Ritz" dance number.

 For Mel, the bit was frivolous.